 The athletic training program at Upper Iowa uses a combination of classroom instruction and clinical experiences to develop mastery of professional competencies.
 Athletic training students are educated to provide patient care in five domains of clinical practice: prevention; clinical evaluation and diagnosis; immediate and emergency care; treatment and rehabilitation; and organization and professional health and well-being.

 Clinical skills are developed and assessed within the program during clinical experiences.
 The clinical experience provides students with hands-on opportunities to develop skills and professional behaviors while immersed with actual patient care.
 During clinical rotations, athletic training students will have experiences with a variety of patient populations including individual and team sports, protective equipment-intensive sports, diverse genders, non-sport populations, and patients with non-orthopedic conditions.

 Students in the athletic training program will receive formal instruction in the following subject matter areas:

 Athletic trainers work in collaboration with physicians in a variety of settings including college and professional sports, secondary schools, physician clinics, clinics with specialties in sports medicine, cardiac rehab, medical fitness, wellness and physical therapy, occupational and industrial settings, performing arts, police and fire departments and academies, and military units.

 The focus of the athletic training program at Upper Iowa is to prepare athletic trainers as health care providers.
 Following completion of the program, students must pass the Board of Certification, Inc. (BOC) examination.
-The first-time pass rate on the BOC exam for graduates of Upper Iowa’s athletic training education program is above the national average.

 *Taken from the Bureau of Labor Statistics